itiligent/Sonos-OpenWRT-VLANs/README.md

 ---

-### **Step 7: Configure Avahi for mDNS & Apple Airplay discovery**
+### **Step 7: Configure Avahi For mDNS & Apple Airplay Device Discovery**
 Edit `/etc/avahi/avahi-daemon.conf` as follows:
-_Note: The `allow-interfaces` directive must be used to limit which interfaces will be allowed to proxy mDNS multicast._
+_Note: The `allow-interfaces` directive must be used to restrict mDNS access to just the required internal networks._

 ```ini
 [server]